 This course introduces students to database design, management concepts, and theory.
-SQL and NoSQL database will be covered network.
+SQL and NoSQL database will be covered.

-CIS 2093 NETWORK DEFENSE

-Analyzes security threats to modern networks and the methods used to secure networks against these threats.
-Topics include the setup and maintenance of boundary barriers; securing device access; using authentication, authorization, and accounting systems; implementing firewall technologies; implementing intrusion prevention systems; the use of cryptographic systems; implementing and securing remote access; and, the continuing management requirements of maintaining a secure play on the project team.
-CIS 2153 FUNDAMENTALS OF PROGRAMMING
+CIS 2093 NETWORK DEFENSE Analyzes security threats to modern networks and the methods used to secure networks against these threats.
+Topics include the setup and maintenance of boundary barriers; securing device access; using authentication, authorization, and accounting systems; implementing firewall technologies; implementing intrusion prevention systems; the use of cryptographic systems; implementing and securing remote access; and, the continuing management requirements of maintaining a secure network.